edlich/nosql-database.org/Readme.md

 * A blog
 * Great NoSQL Events

-We do acceppt pull requests.
+We do accept pull requests.
 However there are strict rules.
 Please have a look at the bottom page -> contact and feedback!

 This site is additionally totally independent and has no financial interests.